Background

 And we try to extract and extricate people from the maelstrom of their own agony and the vortex of their own decomposition and disintegration because mental illness is inexorable in many cases.

 And the mentally ill are heartbreaking.
-There's such a sad sight.
+They're such a sad sight.

-Some of them are beautiful, goodlooking, super intelligent, amazingly insightful when it comes to others.
-Some of them are goodhearted.
+Some of them are good-hearted.
 Some of them just want to survive like all of us.

-Mental ill cannot grasp objects of any kind, human and non-human.
-They cannot really tackle the flow and ebb of cause and effect to them, to the mentally ill.
+The mentally ill cannot grasp objects of any kind, human and non-human.
+They cannot really tackle the flow and ebb of cause and effect.

 Depersonalization, autopilot, derealization, the feeling that you're in a movie, a mere spectator or observer obeying some script written not by you, colluding and collaborating with actors, not of your own making and unknown to you.

-It is a disheartening nightmarish prospects.
-It's surrealistic and it is buffeted by emotional tsunamis, dysregulated forces that, like tectonic shifts, unravel and destroy whatever structure you manage to put over decades of desperate attempts to reconstruct and reinvent yourself.
+It is a disheartening nightmarish prospect.
+It's surrealistic and it is buffeted by emotional tsunamis, dysregulated forces that, like tectonic shifts, unravel and destroy whatever structure you managed to put over decades of desperate attempts to reconstruct and reinvent yourself.

-It's like a permanent infantile state being dependent upon forces which have no name and no description and no vector and no momentum and no direction, forces which are impersonal, forces which are pitiless, forces which are there ultimately to decimate you, the mentally ill.
+It's like a permanent infantile state being dependent upon forces which have no name and no description and no vector and no momentum and no direction, forces which are impersonal, forces which are pitiless, forces which are there ultimately to decimate you, the mentally ill and it's all a morality play.

 You try to make sense of the world by splitting it into good and bad, right and wrong, victim and perpetrator.